The Victor-Victrola Page

 storage doors and a flat lid.
 Several minor hardware changes were made as

-production ramped-up.
+'ratchet' design.
 The flat-lid cabinet design (see

 History of the Victrola) made access to the turntable rather inconvenient,